International Hotel (San Francisco): Urban renewal

 Urban renewal projects have historically contributed to the ongoing process of gentrification, destabilization, and displacement of local communities from their place of origin.
 During the urban renewal and redevelopment movement of the mid-1960s, the International Hotel was targeted for demolition.
 This "urban renewal" that occurred in response to the end of World War II had destroyed the heart of the Fillmore District, San Francisco, and hundreds of homes and thousands of residents were displaced due to the city's plans to expand the downtown business sector.
 On an economic level, urban renewal projects aimed to expand local development and increase profits, but led to the erasure of Filipino presence and history through the slow but steady removal of homes, businesses, and centers for organizing in the Chinatown area.

 In 1968, Milton Meyer & Co., a real-estate company, issued eviction notices to the I-Hotel tenants, with plans to demolish and replace the I-Hotel with a parking garage.
 This demolition would happen concurrently with the destruction of ten blocks of low-cost housing, restaurants, barber shops, markets, clubs and other Filipino community businesses.

 In October 1973, the Thailand-based Four Seas Investment Corporation bought the I-Hotel with the similar intentions to replace it with more profitable building or structure.

+The redevelopment efforts enforced by the city impacted many marginalized communities and low-income individuals such as Manilatown, where many low-income single Filipino immigrants resided.
+As economic investments started coming in, the city of San Francisco viewed this low-income area as an opportunity to commercialize and generate more revenue.
+Within a couple of years, what used to be a gathering space for many, became a series of capital investments leading rapid expansion.

+At the time, there was a lack of tenant protections that made it extremely difficult for the residents to challenge eviction orders.
+Despite many activists coming together, redevelopment issues continued to grow.
+The International Hotel highlighted a huge imbalance between private interest and its inhabitants, which ultimately led to the eviction of many and the complete removal of the once existing I-Hotel.

 Resistance and eviction

+After first hearing threats of eviction, the fight over the International Hotel evolved much more than just a tenant, but rather a broader movement emerged.
+This movement of Filipino American residents at the core was joined by many, including, student activists and local organizations.
+Amongst those student activists were from nearby schools such as University of California, Berkeley and San Francisco State University.
+A coalition was formed, reflecting the growth of the Asian American Movement during the late 1960s.
+While some fought for their homes, many fought for what they thought was bigger, an act to fight against systemic racism and inequality.
+Threats of eviction completely transformed to community resistance.